microsoft/live-share/docs/use/vscode.md

 ### Linux install steps

-In addition to the common steps above, as a Linux user, you will need to run a command in the terminal when prompted to enable browser integrations and may need to install some missing libraries for certain distributions.
+As a Linux user, in addition to the steps above, you will need to run a command in the terminal when prompted to enable browser integrations and may need to install some missing libraries for certain distributions.

 #### Install Linux prerequisites